What is TC?

 While rare, it is the most common form of cancer in men between the ages of 15 and 40.

-Each year, approximately 7,000 to 8,000 new cases of testicular cancer are diagnosed in the U.S., and approximately 400 men die.
+Each year, approximately 9,310 new cases of testicular cancer will be diagnosed in the U.S. this year, and an estimated 400 men die.